 I have spent years perfecting what we use in our kitchen and simplifying to things that are neutral and fit our style and life.
 Mind you, I cook and entertain A LOT and more than the normal person so I will need a few more things than you might but my hope is this will recommend some great tools to you and let you know you don’t always need the fanciest thing on the market but just the one that works well for the everyday cook.

-Also, for so many couples getting married I am hoping this is extra helpful to building a great registry.
+Also, for so many couples getting married I am hoping this is extra helpful to building a great registry of kitchen essentials.
 Many of these items we actually received when we got married over 8 years ago.
 I know the struggle of knowing what you ACTUALLY need to put on a registry so I am hoping this will help you build a good registry whether it be for a new home or for your wedding.
 This way you will know what to place on their so you are actually getting things that will last in your kitchen for years.
 As I said many things such as our dishes and cutting boards and appliances were things we received from our wedding.
 I think when in doubt register for things are simple, quality, and neutral.
 The best thing we ever got was our white dishes.
 They go with everything every time of year and I never get sick of them.
 I have other plates for gatherings but these are the ones I use 85% of the time.
 I only use other ones for things that are just for shoots or other styled things or if I don’t want to tote porcelain plates to a beach.
 The rest of the time we are using these plates.

 Finally, I also have things for kids.
 Now that Hayes is older I want him to learn what it is to use plates and cups that aren’t plastic.
 He seems to do well with them at the age of 2.5 and knock on wood nothing has broken.
 So we usually opt for these types of things for now though I am suggesting other options that worked well for us during the learning phases and first foods.